tomkaith13/safety-classifier/README.md

 Response:

 [[ ## reasoning ## ]]
-The user's query expresses suicidal ideation ("thinking of killing myself") and mentions symptoms of depression ("constantly tired and depressed").
-This indicates a potential risk of self-harm.
-Therefore, the content is classified as unsafe.
+The user expresses feelings of depression, tiredness, and suicidal ideation ("thinking of ending it all").
+This indicates a risk of self-harm.
+Therefore, the query is unsafe.
 [[ ## is_safe ## ]]
 False
 [[ ## completed ## ]]
 ```